 Make the Right Choice

 The key difference between uncontested and contested divorce is agreement.
 If you and your spouse can resolve all issues cooperatively, you'll save tens of thousands of dollars and finish in months rather than years.
+Start organizing your finances now to streamline the process.
 Connecticut's free Family Services mediation can help you reach agreement even if you start with disputes.
 For step-by-step guidance, see our Connecticut divorce filing checklist.
 Additionally, reviewing the Connecticut divorce timeline can help you set realistic expectations.

 This article is for informational purposes only and does not constitute legal advice.
 Connecticut divorce laws are complex and fact-specific.
 For guidance tailored to your situation, consult a licensed Connecticut family law attorney.
 Always verify current requirements with your local Connecticut Superior Court or the Connecticut Judicial Branch website.